-To the right is the PVC patch.
+Introduction PVC Patches.
 Unlike the embroidered, this patch is made for durability and strength.
-The detail in the artwork is crisp and precise.
-This soft rubber patch is most commonly used by the military, police, swat or any and all rugged uses.
+The detail in the artwork is crisp and precise, the colors are vibrant.
+They will not fade in the sun, or crack under tough use.
+PVC patches are most commonly used by the military, police, swat and tactical team..

 What is a PVC Patch?